bADAsteam/US_Cinema/Datastory.md

 As a second point we decide to explore the evolution of the <strong>distribution of movies</strong> included in the study across different decades.
 It will give us insight of the perspectives of directors and audiences over time.

-{% include plot4.html %}<!--- Movie by decade--->
+{% include movie_by_year_usa.html %}<!--- Movie by decade--->

 The number of movies produced from the end of the 20th century significantly increased, and this trend should be considered when conducting further analysis.
-On the other side, due to the small amount of movies made at this period, we decide to avoid the period <i>1880 to 1910</i>
+Due to the limited number of films produced between 1880 and 1910, we have chosen to exclude this period in our analysis.

 ----------------------------------------------------------------